wuminzhe/ethereum_bip44.rb/README.md

 A ruby library to generate Ethereum addresses from a hierarchical deterministic wallet according to the [BIP44](https://github.com/bitcoin/bips/blob/master/bip-0044.mediawiki) standard.

-Internally it uses [btcruby](https://github.com/oleganza/btcruby) for the deterministic private and public keys which allows to use many additional features like deriving Ethereum address from mnemonic backups (BIP32).
+Internally it uses [money-tree](https://github.com/GemHQ/money-tree) for the deterministic private and public keys which allows to use many additional features like deriving Ethereum address from mnemonic backups (BIP32).

-This library is inspired by the js library [coinme/ethereum-bip44](https://github.com/coinme/ethereum-bip44), I followed its design.
+Compatible with most hd wallet client like: imToken，MetaMask，Jaxx，MyEtherWallet，TREZOR，Exodus...
 ## Installation

 Add this line to your application's Gemfile: